 Certificate of insurance

-Personal and advertising injury is typically an infringement on a person or business’s personal or intellectual rights.
-It can include libel, slander, and copyright infringement.
+Personal and advertising injuries are typically infringements on a person or business’s personal or intellectual rights.
+Examples include libel, slander, and copyright infringement.

 The per-occurrence limit is the most your insurance company will pay for a single covered loss under the terms of your policy.